Wednesday, July 31, 2019

 Good to go

-Today, the FedEx courier delivered our passports with the visas for Ghana that seem to have been issued correctly.
+Today, the FedEx courier delivered Anna's and my passport with the visas for Ghana that seem to have been issued correctly.
 Given that our departure is just two weeks away, any changes would have been extremely difficult to make from a logistic point of view so this was a great relief.

 Fifty years ago, Neil and the others were getting ready at the Cape.
 For Strava’s “Race to the Moon”, I will make one last push tomorrow and run to the sea, something that I have dreamt about doing ever since moving to the house three years ago.
 Originally, I had planned to run all the way down to the ferry in Holmsund but since that would be more than 35 km roundtrip, I will cheat a bit and rendezvous with the Baltic already in Ultervik which should only be about 18 km back and forth.